jdh4/software_testing/02_unittest/README.md

 # Unit Testing

 Unit testing involves writing tests for standalone units of code such as a function.
-You could write your own testing framework maybe using the `assert` statement but it is better to use something that already exists.
+You could write your own testing framework maybe using the `assert` statement but it is better to use a framework that already exists.

 # Self-written Test